simrubin/simrubin/README.md

 ## 📫 Get in Touch

-I’m always up for a chat about design, software, or the intersection between humans and technology.
+I'm always up for a chat about design, software, or the intersection between humans and technology.
 Feel free to connect:

 - Portfolio: [simeonrubin.com](https://simeonrubin.com)
 - GitHub: [github.com/simeonrubin](https://github.com/simeonrubin)